travis-ci/docs-travis-ci-com/source/content/docs/user/getting-started.md

 about our test environment can be found <a href="/docs/user/ci-environment/">in a separate guide</a>.

-### Step five: We are here to help!
+### Step seven: We are here to help!

 For any kind of questions feel free to join our IRC channel <a href="irc://irc.freenode.net#travis">#travis on irc.freenode.net</a>!
 We're there to help :)